 Myxedema coma is a life-threatening complication of hypothyroidism, usually occurring in patients with a long history of hypothyroidism.
 Its characteristics include coma with extreme hypothermia (temperature 24° to 32.2° C), areflexia, seizures, and respiratory depression with carbon dioxide retention.
 Severe hypothermia may be missed unless low-reading thermometers are used.
 Rapid diagnosis based on clinical judgment, history, and physical examination is imperative, because death is likely without rapid treatment.
 Precipitating factors include illness, infection, trauma, drugs that suppress the central nervous system, and exposure to cold.

-Serum thyroid-stimulating hormone measurement is the most sensitive test for diagnosing hypothyroidism.
-In primary hypothyroidism, there is no feedback inhibition of the intact pituitary, and serum TSH is always elevated, whereas serum free T4 is low.
+Serum thyroid-stimulating hormone measurement Thyroid-stimulating hormone (TSH) measurement The thyroid gland, located in the anterior neck just below the cricoid cartilage, consists of 2 lobes connected by an isthmus.
+Follicular cells in the gland produce the 2 main thyroid hormones... read more is the most sensitive test for diagnosing hypothyroidism.
+In primary hypothyroidism, there is decreased feedback inhibition of the intact pituitary, and serum TSH is always elevated, whereas serum free T4 is low.
 In secondary hypothyroidism, free T4 and serum TSH are low (sometimes TSH is normal but with decreased bioactivity).

 Many patients with primary hypothyroidism have normal circulating levels of triiodothyronine (T3), probably caused by sustained TSH stimulation of the failing thyroid, resulting in preferential synthesis and secretion of biologically active T3.
 Therefore, serum T3 is not sensitive for hypothyroidism.

 Anemia is often present, usually normocytic-normochromic and of unknown etiology, but it may be hypochromic because of menorrhagia and sometimes macrocytic because of associated pernicious anemia or decreased absorption of folate.
-Anemia is rarely severe (hemoglobin usually > 9 g/dL or 90 g/L).
+Anemia is rarely severe (hemoglobin is usually > 9 g/dL [> 90 g/L]).
 As the hypometabolic state is corrected, anemia subsides, sometimes requiring 6 to 9 months.

 Serum cholesterol is usually high in primary hypothyroidism but less so in secondary hypothyroidism.

-In addition to primary and secondary hypothyroidism, other conditions may cause decreased levels of total T4, such as euthyroid sick syndrome and serum thyroxine-binding globulin (TBG) deficiency.
+In addition to primary and secondary hypothyroidism, other conditions may cause decreased levels of total T4, such as euthyroid sick syndrome Euthyroid Sick Syndrome Euthyroid sick syndrome is a condition in which serum levels of thyroid hormones are low in patients who have nonthyroidal systemic illness but who are actually euthyroid.
+Diagnosis is based... read more and serum thyroxine-binding globulin (TBG) deficiency.

-Screening for hypothyroidism is warranted in select populations (eg, older adults), in which it is relatively more prevalent, especially because its manifestations can be subtle.
+Screening for hypothyroidism is warranted in select populations (eg, neonates, older adults with risk factors) in which it is relatively more prevalent, especially because it can cause significant morbidity and its manifestations can be subtle.
 Screening is done by measuring TSH levels.

-Various thyroid hormone preparations are available for replacement therapy, including synthetic preparations of T4 (L-thyroxine [levothyroxine]), T3 (liothyronine), combinations of the 2 synthetic hormones, and desiccated animal thyroid extract.
-L-Thyroxine is preferred; the usual maintenance dose is 75 to 150 mcg orally once a day, depending on age, body mass index, and absorption (for pediatric doses, see Hypothyroidism in Infants and Children).
+Various thyroid hormone preparations are available for replacement therapy, including synthetic preparations of T4 (levothyroxine), T3 (liothyronine), combinations of the 2 synthetic hormones, and desiccated animal thyroid extract.
+Levothyroxine is preferred; the usual maintenance dose is 75 to 150 mcg orally once a day, depending on age, body mass index, and absorption (for pediatric treatment, see Hypothyroidism in Infants and Children Treatment regimens Hypothyroidism is thyroid hormone deficiency.
+Symptoms in infants include poor feeding and growth failure; symptoms in older children and adolescents are similar to those of adults but also... read more ).
 The starting dose in young or middle-aged patients who are otherwise healthy can be 100 mcg or 1.7 mcg/kg orally once a day.

 Liothyronine (L-triiodothyronine) should not be used alone for long-term replacement because of its short half-life and the large peaks in serum T3 levels it produces.
 The administration of standard replacement amounts (25 to 37.5 mcg twice a day) results in rapidly increasing serum T3 to between 300 and 1000 ng/dL (4.62 to 15.4 nmol/L) within 4 hours due to its almost complete absorption; these levels return to normal by 24 hours.
 Additionally, patients receiving liothyronine are chemically hyperthyroid for at least several hours a day, potentially increasing cardiac risks.